giannispsomas/ERC20-Token/README.md

-## ERC-20 Token, coded from scratch
+## ERC-20 Token

-**This is a simple ERC-20 token, coded from scratch, using the Foundry framework for testing**
+**This is a simple ERC-20 token, using the Foundry framework, and without making use of libraries**

-Foundry consists of:
+It consists of:

 -   Coded the token from scratch (gave it a name and a symbol).
 -   Created a simple deploy script for the contract (it is not deployed).